crypticCaroline/ms1-plantfactory/README.md

 I sent the project to a few of my peers in the slack community and to a few friends within the industry.
 I had them check to ensure all links were working and the website was responsive at different screen resolutions.
 One of my friends viewed the project in simplified mode and commented that the website was still easy to navigate and displayed clearly.

-A few bugs were identified prior to diployment.
+A few bugs were identified prior to deployment.
 The form was being cut off the bottom on very small screen sizes and the links to social media were not working.
 I FIXED these prior to deployment.
-By making sure the web address was correct and by resizing the form.
+By making sure the web addresses were correct and by resizing the form.

 ### Browser Compatibility